AetherSky-arch/AetherSky-arch/README.md

 - 👋 Hi, I’m Aether !
-- 👀 I’m interested in...
-Excellent question!
+- 👀 I’m interested in reverse engineering!
 - 🌱 I’m currently learning C++ and Java
 - 📫 How to reach me : by mail at theaethersky@gmail.com